| | | | |

 • Red chili flakes: Add gentle heat — adjust to taste.

-3. Make the sauce base: Add the remaining butter to the skillet.
-Sauté the shallots for 2 to 3 minutes until softened, then add the garlic and cook 1 minute longer.
+3. Add the remaining butter and the shallots to the skillet.
+Cook until softened, then add the garlic and stir briefly to release its aroma without burning.

 Recipe Variations